 I need a to schedule CART/Typwell.
 Where do I request these services?

-If you are not registered with SSD, contact the office at (512) 471-6259 voice or (512) 410-6644 videophone to make an appointment.
+If you are not registered with D&A, contact the office at (512) 471-6259 voice or (512) 410-6644 videophone to make an appointment.
 Faculty and staff can submit a request for captioning services online using the following link: Campus Event Captioning Services Request

 Members of the general public who would like to request a captioning for a University-sponsored event should contact the department sponsoring the event to request the captioning services.

-Departments may request an captioning services using the online request form using the following link: Campus Event Captioning Services Request and must provide an account number for the charges to be billed through Interdepartmental Transfer (IDT) approximately 4-6 weeks after the event has taken place.
+Departments may request a captioning services using the online request form using the following link: Campus Event Captioning Services Request and must provide an account number for the charges to be billed through Interdepartmental Transfer (IDT) approximately 4-6 weeks after the event has taken place.